x-stride/lfs-arm-utilite/README.md

 Linux from Scratch is a "book" describing how you can build your own Linux installation. http://www.linuxfromscratch.org/lfs/view/7.6-systemd/

-If you, like me, is a bit of a noob, and also don't have a lot of time to spend - these scripts might work for you.
+I needed to rerun the steps as I got them wrong, or they needed some ARM patching - hence the script approach.

-And yes, I needed to rerun the steps as I got them wrong, or they needed some ARM patching.
-And...
-I needed to leave them running while having some *real life*
+Also, some *real life* is nice to have while they're busy running :)

-I'm doing this on my Utilite Pro from CompuLab, http://www.compulab.co.il/utilite-computer/web/utilite-models With minor tweaks it will probably work on other ARM devices too.
+Target is for the Utilite Pro from CompuLab, http://www.compulab.co.il/utilite-computer/web/utilite-models With minor tweaks it will probably work on other ARM devices too.